maryfairy/udacityfullstack_p5_linux_server_configuration/README.md

 ### Configuration Changes Made
 ## User Management
-- create new user grader with sudo permissions
+- create new user grader with sudo permissions (password provided in review submission to Udacity reviewer)
 - sudo commands prompt for user password at least once.
 - Remote login of the root user has been disabled.
 - A remote user is given sudo access.